 Different types of screen time

 Passive consumption is when a child passively absorbs information from the screen or consumes an app or a game through mindless repetition.
-Passive activities can include monitoring social media, watching videos on Youtube (especially if autoplay is on, i.e. the next video is not watched for any reason other than that it was offered), playing repetitive games and binge watching shows.
+Passive activities can include monitoring social media (infinite scrolling with minimal interaction), watching videos on Youtube (especially if autoplay is on, i.e. the next video is not chosen, but watched only because it was offered), playing repetitive games and binge watching shows.

 The main characteristic of passive screen time is that no thought, creativity or interaction is required to progress.

-Active screen time, on the contrary, involves cognitive and/or physical engagement in the process of device usage.
+Active screen time, on the contrary, involves cognitive and/or physical engagement in the process of using a device.
 This might include activities like making Youtube videos, playing educational games, editing pictures, coding a website etc. Kids are expected to reply, draw a picture, create or move.
 More than that, language, social and physical skills are developing.

-In fact, any software that involves effort on the part of the child has an educational side which promotes learning.
-Apps allowing kids to practice letters, numbers, and spelling can be viewed as active and therefore effective for child development.
-Even video games might be regarded as active screen time if they promote physical or cognitive activity.
+In fact, any software that involves effort on the part of the child might have an educational side which can potentially promote learning.
+Even video games can sometimes be regarded as active screen time if they promote physical or cognitive activity.

 Age appropriate screen consumption